Prehistoric religion: Art, sculpture, and monuments

 One of the most famous forms of Neolithic art and architecture were the megalithic stone circles of Western Europe, of which the most known is Stonehenge in South West England.
 Stone circles are particularly associated with the British Isles, which hosts 1,303 extant circles, the plurality in Scotland.
 Stone circles were not simple constructions but built through complex processes where the stones travelled long distances to their foundations; parts of Stonehenge were sourced 250 km away in Wales.
-This technically complex construction is thought a herald of their supernatural power to the people who built them; the Preseli Hills, where Stonehenge was sourced, may have held deep significance to the megalith's builders.
+This technically complex construction is thought to be a herald of their supernatural power to the people who built it; the Preseli Hills, where Stonehenge was sourced, may have held deep significance to the megalith's builders.
 Though the exact role of stone circles is unclear, they seem to have been, in part or whole, mausoleums.
 Many contain skeletons, particularly skulls.
 These seem to track to ancestor worship, and in particular the veneration of deceased members of elite spiritual social classes.
 Stone circles also appear linked to cycles of the sun and moon.
 Stonehenge, for instance, is aligned such that on the solstice the sun rises and sets directly behind it.

 Neolithic statues are another area of interest.
-The 'Ain Ghazal statues unearthed in Jordan in the 1980s were an object of archaeological fascination.
+The Ayn Ghazal statues unearthed in Jordan in the 1980s were an object of archaeological fascination.
 These statues may have represented gods, legendary leaders, or other figures of great power.
 The two-headed statues are of especial interest; Gary O. Rollefson suggests they may have represented the fusion of two previously separate communities.
 Elsewhere, statues have inspired varied theological interpretations.
 Maltese statues of women are, to some authors, suggestive of Neolithic goddess worship.
 The idea Neolithic peoples had a female-centric religion worshipping goddesses holds some purview in popular culture, but is disputed amongst anthropologists.
 In addition, though the goddess perspective of Neolithic religion oft assumes a female-centric religious practice, goddess-centric religions in comparable written societies may be dominated by men or women.